kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE222: Digital Computers.md

   - write-through protocol updates main memory directly and cache
   - write-back protocol fetches the main memory block into the appropriate cache block, updates the cache block and sets the dirty bit
 - then dirty bit is used to decide whether to write-back data on eviction or replacement
-- if cache miss, write-allocate says fill cache with line and perform write, while no-write-allocate ignores filling cache and writes directly to main memory
+- if cache miss, **write-allocate** says fill cache with line and perform write, while **no-write-allocate** ignores filling cache and writes directly to main memory
+- *Writeback caches delay the writeback to memory, using the dirty bit.
+We only write to memory after the cache block is evicted.
+This is more efficient when you update values in the cache before they're evicted*

 Mapping Functions determine the location in the cache for each memory address
+- for any cache, the size of the block must be the same as the number of addressable bits for the main memory
+  - *otherwise we don't have enough information to trace back to the original memory block*
+  - each cache mapping just dictates how we choose to format this information

 - **direct mapping** uses a fixed mapping mem block j => cache block (j mod 128)
   - address is 3 parts; word (offset) selects specific word in a block
   - block (index) determines location in cache
   - tag ensure block found is correct
 - **fully-associative** allows a block from main memory to map to any location in the cache
   - block field is empty, and consumed by the tag field
+  - when accessing, each block tag is checked, which corresponds to a block of memory in the main memory
+  - then the word bits in the cache block decode to the respective word within the main memory block
+- **set associative mapping** uses direct mapping to map memory blocks to a set of cache blocks, think combination of direct and fully associative mapping

-*For final cache content questions, do the timeline table method*.
+*For final cache content questions, do the timeline table method, visually updated each cache block with respect to a timeline.
+Then you can figure out quickly which block is the least recently used*.

 ### Lab4: ISR
 1. generate Random delay 5-25s in R6
 2. display on LED
 3. Delay of 1s then decrement your # in R6m then display
 4. if R4 ≤ 0, fkasg LEDs on and off for 1 sec each until you press the button (ISR)

-Writeback caches delay the writeback to memory, using the dirty bit.
-We only write to memory after the cache block is evicted.
-This is more efficient when you update values in the cache before they're evicted.

 # Part 8: Basic Processing
 CPU has control unit, ALU and registers.
 Fundamentally, there are 5 steps: